 M.D.- I don’t have any official partners or assistants, but I do have three new editors under my wings at the moment: two developmental editors, and one who will edit through all stages of the editing process.
 They have been assisting me with some of my work (for which I sought the authors’ permission), thus gaining experience, testimonials, but most importantly, I can vouch personally for each of them.

 You can find Michelle on Facebook and Twitter as well as her websites listed above.
-Click here or on the lovely pot of tea to find Michelle’s website and hire her for developmental editing.
+I made her a slideshow with a few of her favorite things.
+As usual, click through the pictures to get to her links.

 ratings: 117 (avg rating 4.16)